 The members of the SCA are the ones to make the SCA happen.
 Unlike Renaissance Faires, which put on shows for a paying public, members of the SCA live and experience history, minus plagues, famines, and war.
 The difference between a Renaissance Faire and the SCA has been described as “the difference between watching a hockey game, and strapping on skates.”
-The SCA is set up just like “real life”, but based on medieval society.
-There are people in charge (Officers), and there is the general public (other participants).
-Unlike medieval society however, everyone, especially the Officers, work to make things happen.
+The SCA is a culture based on medieval society, with Kings, Queens, Barons and Baronesses, officers, and populace.

 Who and what are the Officers?